koor-tech/data-control-center/design/auth.md

 ## Security Aspects

-* For the beginning we'll simply use short lived JWT tokens, in the future as we further explore the buf connect protocol.
+* For the beginning we'll simply use short lived JWT tokens, in the future this might change to utilizing cookies/sessions as we further explore the buf connect protocol.